-Follow our guide to the best vegetables to plant in January, and you can be sure you’ll get the year off to the best start.
-There’s a massive sense of expectation this month, as we look forward to all those lovely crops we hope to grow in January.
+Knowing the best vegetables to plant in January means you can be sure you get your gardening year off to the best possible start.
+There’s a huge sense of expectation this month, as we look forward to all those lovely crops we hope to grow this year.
 This is the time to take stock on what we learned last year, and make sure we are efficient as well as adventurous – not to mention successful with our crop choices and our growing spaces.

-While you could be forgiven for thinking it’s pretty quiet out there in the garden this month, there’s no time to waste if you want to kickstart the growing calendar the right way.
-The simple truth is that there is plenty you can grow in January to lay the groundwork for kitchen classics and mouth-watering exotics.
-So don’t delay – get cracking and sow under glass with the help of a heated propagator or greenhouse.
-Invest in a thermometer, and boost light levels with lamps and a good old clean.
+While you could be forgiven for thinking it’s quiet out there at this point in the vegetable planting calendar, there’s no time to waste if you want to kickstart many of your growing projects the right way.
+There’s plenty you can start off in January to lay the groundwork for a host of kitchen classics and mouth-watering exotics from spring to fall.
+So don’t delay – get cracking, and sow under glass with heated propagators and grow lamps inside, or cold frames and tunnels outdoors.
+Invest in a thermometer, and give windows a clean to boost your growing potential.

-From sweet potatoes to chocolate chillies, there’s plenty here to inspire your kitchen garden ideas this month.
-So follow our recommendations for the veggies you need to prioritize in January.
-Start your year as you mean to go on – and grow for it!
+We hope we give you plenty of inspiration for your kitchen garden.
+Follow our tips, and kick off the year with gusto – and you’ll guarantee months of feasts.
+From sweet potatoes to chocolate chillies, there’s plenty to inspire you with our choice of the veggies you need to prioritize now.
+So start your year as you mean to go on – and grow for it!

-If you’re looking for the key vegetables to plant in January, read on!
-Whether you fancy leafy greens, banana-shaped bulbs or floor-to-ceiling tomatoes, this must-grow guide can point you in the right direction.
+You can also start off novel kitchen garden ideas like salsify in cold frames, saving precious greenhouse corners for this year’s early tomatoes and eggplants.
+So if you’re looking for the key vegetables to plant in January, read on!
+Whether you fancy leafy greens or banana-shaped bulbs, our must-grow guide can point you in the right direction.

 Sleek, glossy and rotund – the eggplant, or aubergine (Solanum melongena), is a dramatic yet easy-going entry in our list of vegetables to plant in January.
 Cultivated in China and India for over 1,500 years, this botanical beauty is an excellent source of vitamin B1, potassium and folate.
-Formerly a mainstay of moussakas and baba ghanoush, the exotic aubergine is at home in a variety of growing conditions.
+Formerly a mainstay of moussakas and baba ghanoush, you can grow eggplant in a variety of growing conditions.
 All it needs is a warm spot, sunshine, moist compost and a balanced fertilizer.

 Although readily available in deep purple hues, you can also experiment with white, green and striped varieties.
 Great varieties to try include high-yielding ‘Long Purple’, container-friendly ‘Kaberi’, heirloom ‘Black Beauty’ and early-cropping ‘Moneymaker’.

-It might not win any beauty pageants, but celeriac is a culinary revelation and one of the most versatile vegetables to plant in January.
+It might not win any beauty pageants, but celeriac is a culinary revelation and one of the most versatile vegetables to plant.
 A cross between celery, fennel, walnut and aniseed, its tangled swollen roots look haphazard and messy, but its crisp, nutty parcels deliver an invigorating pay-off.
-As Amateur Gardening’s expert Lucy Chamberlain points out: ‘Moisture-loving, crunchy and nutritious, celeriac rewards the patient gardener with generous returns and robust flavors.’
+As Lucy Chamberlain points out: ‘Moisture-loving, crunchy and nutritious, celeriac rewards the patient gardener with generous returns and robust flavors.’

 Fans of companion planting should grow with tomatoes, spinach, peas and beans.
 Celeriac stores brilliantly and keeps for eight months.
 So it may not be a looker, but it’s definitely a keeper!

 For anyone after easygoing vegetables to plant in January, the advice is simple – have a banana!
-Banana shallots (or echalions, as they are also known) are like the sweet sisters of the ubiquitous onion.
+Banana shallots are like the sweet sisters of the ubiquitous onion.
 Mild in flavor and easy to grow, these torpedo-shaped treasures (Allium cepa) range from the decorative pink rings of ‘Simiane’ to extra-long AGM winner ‘Longor’ and spicy purple ‘Griselle’.
-Sweet and simple, they add crunch and character to stylish skewers cooked on the best BBQs, as well as classic French onion soups and dynamic seasonal salads.
+Sweet and simple, they add crunch and character to stylish skewers, as well as classic French onion soups and dynamic seasonal salads.

-Anyone wanting to know how to grow onions will find this crop a pleasant alternative to conventional pungent plantings.
+Anyone wanting to grow onions will find this crop a pleasant alternative to conventional pungent plantings.
+It is one of the easiest vegetables to grow if you follow some simple steps.
 Sowing your shallot seeds now, that extra time spent under glass before being planted out works wonders for root growth and ultimately flavor.
 Seed-grown shallots are less susceptible to bolting.
-Just keep weed-free and well watered in a moist, well-drained soil once they are moved outdoors.
+Just keep weed-free and well watered in a moist, well-drained soil once they are moved outdoors into a raised bed or veg border.
 And add a little sulphate of potash in summer to give your bananas a boost.

 This shallot is one of the best companion plants for kale and grows happily with beetroots, tomatoes and carrots.
 They also do well in any patch where you grew cucumbers the year before.

-Whether you fancy a rustic climber or a bushy dwarf, the French bean (Phaseolus vulgaris) is one of the best vegetables to plant in January.
+Whether you fancy a rustic climber or a bushy dwarf, the French bean (Phaseolus vulgaris) is one of the best vegetables for January planting.
 Given the number of varieties up for grabs and the comparatively long window for successive sowings, it makes sense to start a few off indoors as soon as possible.
 As anyone who knows how to grow French beans will tell you, it’s possible to enjoy months of colorful crops if you synchronize varieties sensibly and give them the right growing spaces.